 This amino acid is responsible for skin and hair pigment as well as strong, healthy hair.
 Supplementing may therefore help.
 However, it’s worth knowing that it can increase Free T3 and Free T4 levels.

 Blood Sugar Imbalances

-I’ve also heard before from thyroid patients that they found sensitives to food such as gluten, dairy, eggs etc. caused them some hair loss, and eliminating it from their diet helped it to regrow but also become stronger and better in quality.
+I’ve also heard from thyroid patients who found sensitivities to food such as gluten, dairy, eggs etc. caused them hair loss, but eliminating them from their diet helped hair to regrow but also become stronger and better in quality.